-Change step 2b in Figure 4.11.1.2.1-1 to the dot line.
+Change step 2b in Figure 4.11.1.2.1-1 to the dotted line.

-The PGW-C+SMF is not need to allocate tunnel for EPS bearer during IRAT handover preparation if it has been allocated before.
+The PGW-C+SMF does not need to allocate tunnel for EPS bearer(s) during IRAT handover preparation if the CN tunnel info has been allocated before.